-Hochul was the representative for New York’s 26th congressional district and was a Democrat.
+Hochul was the representative for New York’s 26th congressional district as a Democrat.
 She served from 2011 to 2012.

 Hochul is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Hochul sponsored and cosponsored.
+The chart is based on the bills Hochul sponsored and cosponsored from Jan 4, 2007 to Jan 1, 2013.
 See full analysis methodology.

 Hochul was the primary sponsor of 1 bill that was enacted: